yanxifang/Gov-52/replication/Additional Info.md

 After downloading the datasets, please unzip the files and place them as follows:

 - BSAS data should go into a folder named "bsas" within this "replication" folder.
 Within the "bsas" folder, the data should be available directly as STATA files (e.g. "bsas1983.dta").
 - BPHS data should go into a folder named "ukhls" within this "replication" folder.
 Within the "ukhls" folder, there should be another folder named "UKDA-6614-stata".
-The remaining structure should be available upon unzipping the downloaded files.
+The file structure inside "UKDA-6614-stata" should remain the same as when the downloaded file was unzipped.